Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Methods

 In the original Kuramoto model \cite{Kuramoto2012}, the ensemble of $N$ oscillators is coupled all-to-all and the evolution equation for a generic phase oscillator is given by

 with $\omega_i$ being the natural frequency of the $i$-th oscillator and $\lambda$ the coupling strength.

-For globally coupled phase oscillators the evolution equation can be generally written in terms of complex mean-field variables, termed Kuramoto-Daido order parameters, which takes in account the interaction with the rest of the network, specifically :
+For globally coupled phase oscillators the evolution equation can be generally written in terms of complex mean-field variables, termed Kuramoto-Daido order parameters, which take into account the interaction with the rest of the network, specifically :

 For $m=1$ one obtains the so-called Kuramoto order parameter, whose modulus $R_1$ measures the level of synchronization among the phase oscillators: $R_1 \propto 1/\sqrt{N}$ for an asynchronous state, while $R_1$ is finite (one) in a partially (fully) synchronized situation.